Iqbal´s DLQ Help

 cp ./build/native/nativeCompile/my-binary my-binary chmod 755 function.sh bootstrap my-binary zip lambda.zip bootstrap function.sh my-binary

-Adapt function.sh to call binary
+Modify function.sh to call the binary:

-function handler () { EVENT_DATA=$1 echo "$EVENT_DATA" 1>&2; RESPONSE="Echoing request: '$EVENT_DATA'" ./my-binary echo $RESPONSE }
+function handler () { EVENT_DATA=$1 echo "$EVENT_DATA" 1>&2 RESPONSE="Echoing request: '$EVENT_DATA'" ./my-binary echo $RESPONSE }

 img.png